Outside the UK

 Support from your tutor

 For this module you are allocated a module tutor who will help you with the study material and mark and comment on your written work, and whom you can ask for advice and guidance.
 All of your tuition will be delivered online or through other virtual means.
-Contact with your tutor will be through email, OU Live (a synchronous online group tuition tool), online discussion forums and by phone.
+Contact with your tutor will be through email, online synchronous events, online discussion forums and by phone.

 The online synchronous event which is an online tutorial provides an opportunity to meet fellow students and your tutor online to discuss your learning.
 Through the online discussion forums, you will have opportunity to debate issues that arise in your studies and practice based learning.
 It is therefore important that you actively take part in the forums.
 You will also have an opportunity to discuss, both with your tutor and with fellow students, any other issues and concerns that you have.
-If you are new to the OU, you will find that your tutor is particularly concerned to help you with your study methods.
+If you are new to the OU, you will find that your tutor is particularly concerned to help you with your study skills.

 If you encounter difficulties with your understanding of ideas and concepts from the module or with your study skills, your tutor or a specialist tutor (for example in supporting students with dyslexia) can help.
 If you do need extra support or arrangements to accommodate any special requirements, you can access the services by contacting the Student Recruitment and Support Centre.

 Contact us if you want to know more about study with The Open University before you register.